Duhallow Junior A Hurling Championship

 The Duhallow Junior A Hurling Championship (known for sponsorship reasons as the Kanturk Co-Op Mart Junior A Hurling Championship) is an annual hurling competition organised by the Duhallow Board of the Gaelic Athletic Association since 1933 for junior hurling teams in the Barony of Duhallow in County Cork, Ireland.

 The series of games are played during the summer and autumn months.
 The championship starts with 2 groups and the group winners and runners-up advance to the knockout stage.
-This gives each team at least 2 matches.
+This gives each team at least 3 matches.

-The Duhallow Junior Championship is an integral part of the wider Cork Junior Hurling Championship.
-The winners and runners-up of the Duhallow championship join their counterparts from the other six divisions to contest the county championship.
+The Duhallow Junior A Hurling Championship is an integral part of the wider Cork Junior A Hurling Championship.
+The winners of the Duhallow championship join their counterparts from the other six divisions to contest the county championship.

-Dromtarriffe are the title-holders after defeating Banteer by 1-26 to 1-13 in the 2022 championship final.
+Newmarket are the title-holders, defeating Dromtarriffe by 3–28 to 1–23 in the 2025 final.

 Format

 Group stage

 The 8 teams are divided into two groups of four.
 Over the course of the group stage, each team plays once against the others in the group, resulting in each team being guaranteed at least three games.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
 The top two teams in each group qualify for the knockout stage.